Dogs No Dogs

 section is crowded on weekends especially- watch for kids, bikes, and horses.

 From the south end of the Bear Valley Trailhead parking lot, follow the park access road through a meadow that leads directly south.
 This soon intersects with the start of the Mt Wittenberg

 Trail passes through dense Douglas fir and oak forest on its way, 1300 feet up to the summit.
 The grade is mostly steady but there are some steep sections.
 Once you emerge into the first open meadow and the grade eases, a short trail (Mt.
 Wittenberg Summit

 Trail) to the top of Mt.
 Wittenberg departs to the north.
 Views from the summit are partly obscured by trees.
 Mt.
-Wittenberg is named after a farther son pair who ran a diary ranch here in the 1860's.
+Wittenberg is named after a father son pair who ran a dairy ranch here in the 1860's.